 We also consider risks relating to the bank's recent significant organic growth that leads to a relatively unseasoned loan portfolio.
 Loans grew by a compound annual rate of 8% between end-2014 and end-2017.
-On a pro-forma basis for 2018, loans continued to grow at around 7%.
+On a pro-forma basis for 2018, loans continued to grow at around 7% and a further 3.5% for the first six months of 2019.
 We expect Ringkjøbing will continue to grow organically over the coming quarters.

-Finally, historical credit losses for Ringkjøbing had been very low on average, but for Nordjyske credit losses had been higher.
-Over the longer-term, we expect that as a merged entity, future losses would be lower as Ringkjøbing applies its own underwriting standards going forward.
+Finally, historical credit losses for Ringkjøbing had been low on average, with average credit costs of around 0.7% for the ten year period from 2008 to 2017, but for Nordjyske credit losses had been higher.
+Over the longer-term, we expect that as a merged entity, future losses would be lower as Ringkjøbing has now applied its own underwriting standards.